 There are many ways to maximize your capital investments by finding creative ways to incorporate existing filing systems.

 Most TAB projects use a mix of existing and new products where we re-configure old cabinets to work with the new system.
-This can include converting static shelving and cabinets into mobile storage by putting tracks on them.
+This can include converting static shelving and cabinets into rolling, mobile storage by putting tracks on them.

 3. Crunching the numbers